 |Box 18||amount of earnings subject to local tax|

 |Box 20||name of the city or state relevant to Box 19|

 Box 12 - What do the letter codes mean?

 If an amount is reported in Box 12, it will come alongside an IRS assigned letter code that helps to identify the source of the compensation or benefit.
 This information can be needed to help file your personal income tax return, so it is important to note what is listed.

 Here are two of the common Box 12 codes:

-- Code D - reports elective deferral program contributions such as 401k or SIMPLE
+Reports elective deferral program contributions such as 401k or SIMPLE.

-- Code DD - reports the cost of employer-sponsored healthcare, but is not taxable to the employee
+Reports the cost of employer-sponsored healthcare, but is not taxable to the employee.

 Who receives a W-2?